 - Add 1 1/2 cups of chocolate chips or chunks.

 - Substitute hazelnut flour for almond flour (don’t use coconut flour as a substitute, as many other amounts of ingredients will need to change as well).

 Enjoy the scones with a steamy cup of coffee or tea and enjoy!

 - 1/3 cup coconut butter melted

-Add in the remaining dry ingredients and stir well until a sticky dough forms.
-Drop the dough onto a parchment-line baking sheet, forming any size scone you would like.
+- Add in the remaining dry ingredients and stir well until a sticky dough forms.
+If you own a scone pan, fill the holes 2/3 of the way up with the scone dough.
+If you don't own a scone pan, drop the dough onto a parchment-line baking sheet, forming any size scone you would like.
 The scones will bake out in the same exact shape you drop them.
-Note: you can also use a scone pan.

 - Bake on the center rack of the preheated oven 15 to 22 minutes, or until the edges of the scones are golden-brown.

 - Allow scones to sit and cool for at least 10 minutes.

 - While scones are cooling, heat the coconut butter in the microwave for 20 to 30 seconds (or until melted) and stir well.
 Drizzle scones with coconut butter glaze and enjoy.

 My cookbook, Paleo Power Bowls, is available on Amazon!
 CLICK HERE to check it out.
 Thank you for your all your support!